Fruitwashing: Kellogg’s Phony-Fruity Label ClaimsBy Ali Geering-Kline

 A closer look shows that the serving size for this 100 calorie treat is less than one ounce (23 grams).
 It’s hard to believe that many kids, teens, or calorie-counting adults who eat these stop at a single 23 gram packet.
 In fact, last year the FDA noted its plans to work for more accurate serving sizes on food labels, since food makers are adept at using phony serving sizes to hide the real consequences of eating their overly sugary and/or fatty processed crap.

 Kellogg’s wants us to feel like their product is a healthy alternative, so we feel free at last to eat this disgustingly artificial, sugar-filled sweet and not feel guilty about it!
-According to this commercial, eating strawberry pop tarts “made with real fruit” for breakfast will give your kid energy to “rise and shine” from eating such a nutritious breakfast!
+According to their commercial, eating strawberry pop tarts “made with real fruit” for breakfast will give your kid energy to “rise and shine” from eating such a nutritious breakfast!

 Let’s look at what’s inside regular strawberry Pop-Tarts.
 The ingredients list includes (in order by weight):